-When your child enters middle school and high school years, their class may have an overnight field trip.
+When your child enters middle and high school, their class may have an overnight field trip.
 In 6th grade, my children's school sent the kids to a week of science camp.
 Some schools send their children to Washington D.C. for a week in 8th grade.
-Usually, parents are not allowed to accompany their child once they get past elementary school, so how do we monitor the foods our children eat while on these trips?
+Usually, parents are not allowed to accompany their children once they get past elementary school, so how do we monitor the foods our children eat while on these trips?

 This subject has just come up for one of my readers, and it is a very real concern, even if your child is good at managing their food allergy.
 If you are new to gluten free, I have a lot of great Gluten Free Resources to help you learn how to live, cook and bake, and dine out safely gluten free.

 Is overnight at a summer camp location, or is the school going to a city where kids stay in a hotel?
 Will they take a bus or fly?

 1. Meet with your school's Principal and your child's teacher.

-It is also important to talk to the chaperones who will be on the trip with your child so they are aware of the food allergy and know how to handle it.
+It is also important to talk to the chaperones who will be on the trip with your child, so they know how to handle the food allergy.

 2. Discuss the itinerary.

 How long are the kids traveling for?
-Will the kids be staying at the same location, or at several different locations?
+Will the kids stay at the same location or several different locations?

 Are the kids taking a bus to the location or flying?
 If the kids have to fly to their field trip location, it is important that your child brings gluten free foods to eat on the flight.
 If the airline provides a meal, you can request a gluten free meal when making the reservation.